 A handful of cheese at the end stirred in or melted on top and you’ll have the loveliest beans to serve as a side or in a quick burrito.
 All in about two minutes!
 No one will even guess these are canned refried beans.

-This addition of milk, cream or crema drizzled into the final refries isn’t without precedence.
+Adding cream or crema drizzled into the final refries isn’t without precedence.
 In the “olden days” before the internet, I collected cookbooks and saw this method in a recipe for home-made frijoles refritos.
 I have known other friends who used a little bacon grease or lard instead of the butter.

 I don’t have many product preferences, but I do in canned refried beans – the La Preferida brand.
 I’ll buy them even when other brands are less expensive.
 I also stick with the original or the vegetarian (a bit healthier) and generally buy them without all the spices or peppers added.